 To prevent stinky drain smells, the best cure is avoiding certain behaviours that typically cause a blocked drain and smelly drains, like pouring the grease into the sink and disposing of your waste correctly.
 Personal hygiene products can affect drainage.
 Think about your dental floss, baby wipes, diapers, tampons, tissues and cotton balls.
 And by using drain screens or pouring hot water into the sink, you can help prevent a smelly drain.

 Many DIY methods exist for solving blocked drains; some are more effective than others.
-Aside from hot water (cold water solidifies the gunk, so pour boiling water mixture after), you can also try simple solutions.
+Aside from hot water (cold water solidifies the gunk, so pour boiling water mixture afterwards), you can also try simple solutions.
 Close your drain plug and pour your organic drain cleaner, such as pouring half a cup of hot vinegar and baking soda down the kitchen sink drain.
 Your baking soda mixture can do the trick for simple blockages and even leave your drains smelling fresh.
 Also, you can utilise a caustic drain cleaner down your garbage disposal and eliminate the drain smell.

-But if you’ve retrieved the balls of hair or even got out the trusty plunger to fix the blockage and still have a clogged drain problem, or you want to be sure it won’t reappear, it’s time to call in professional blocked drains plumbers.
-You must contact your local drain specialist for a proper diagnosis and permanent solution and clear the remaining debris from your smelly drain problem.
+But if you’ve retrieved the balls of hair or even got out the trusty plunger to fix the blockage and still have a clogged drain problem, or you want to be sure it won’t reappear, it’s time to call in professional blocked drain plumbers.
+You must contact your local drain specialist for a proper diagnosis and permanent solution to clear the remaining debris from your smelly drain problem.
 With their expertise, they will get rid of your smelly drain once and for all.
 The best plumbers for blocked drain clearing services will give you peace of mind with specialised equipment such as CCTV blocked drain cameras and a high-pressure water jetter to fix a blocked drain quickly and keep it clear!